-The Annual Watercolour Society Queensland Exhibition for 2020 will be help between the 1st – 6th September.
-The details of the event will be posted as soon as they become available.
+The Annual Watercolour Society Queensland Exhibition for 2020 will be held between the 4th – 10th of November.

 Annual Watercolour Society Queensland Exhibition 2019 Prize Winners